€57,48 €47,50 excl. VAT

 General information

-Northern Terrier Upper Airway Syndrome (NTUAS) is a breathing disorder found in the Norwich Terrier.
+Upper Airway Syndrome (NTUAS) is a breathing disorder found in dogs.
 The disorder is linked to a mutation to the gene ADAMTS3.
+The mutation has been found in, amongst others, Norwich Terrier, (French) Bulldog and Staffordshire Bull Terrier.

 Clinical features